ivuorinen/starred/README.md

 - [tabatkins/railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) - :steam_locomotive: A small JS+SVG library for drawing railroad syntax diagrams, like on JSON.org.
 Now with a Python port!
 - [thegeeklab/ansible-doctor](https://github.com/thegeeklab/ansible-doctor) - Annotation based documentation for your Ansible roles
 - [timhutton/twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser) - Python code to parse a Twitter archive and output in various ways
-- [toolleeo/cli-apps](https://github.com/toolleeo/cli-apps) - The largest Awesome Curated list of CLI/TUI applications with source data organized into CSV files
+- [toolleeo/awesome-cli-apps-in-a-csv](https://github.com/toolleeo/awesome-cli-apps-in-a-csv) - The largest Awesome Curated list of command line programs (CLI/TUI) with source data organized into CSV files
 - [trekhleb/learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
 Collection of Python scripts that are split by topics and contain code examples with explanations.
 - [ttu/ruuvitag-sensor](https://github.com/ttu/ruuvitag-sensor) - Python package for communicating with RuuviTag BLE Sensor and for decoding sensor data from broadcasted data
 - [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.